Saloua1998/6.Oqium/README.md

 # Learned:

 - How to design the scrollbar
+- How to embed a specific adress on google maps
 - A New way to add a html file into another html file(I used it for navbar)
 - How to make a automated slideshow (or at least understand the code of it)